 Born in London, England and son of a British World War I hero, Lawford had spent most of his childhood in Paris, France and began his acting career at a very young age.
 His parents were not married when their son was born.
 As a result of the scandal, The Lawfords fled to America.
 As a young child, the young Peter injured his arm by in his own words...

 Ralph Bellamy was a veteran actor who was so well-liked and respected by his peers that he was the recipient of an honorary Oscar in 1987 for his contributions to the acting profession.
 Ralph Rexford Bellamy was born June 17, 1904 in Chicago, Illinois, the son of Lilla Louise (Smith), originally from Hamilton...

 Sir Ralph Richardson was one of the greatest actors of the 20th Century English-language theater, ascending to the height of his profession in the mid-1930s when he became a star in London's West End.
 He became the first actor of his generation to be knighted.
 He became Sir Ralph in 1947, and was quickly followed Laurence Olivier

-Handsome leading man who developed into one of Hollywood's greatest and most popular western stars.
+Handsome American leading man who developed into one of Hollywood's greatest and most popular Western stars.
 Born to George and Lucy Crane Scott during a visit to Virginia, Scott was raised in Charlotte, North Carolina in a wealthy family.
-He attended Georgia Institute of Technology but, after being injured playing football...
+After service with the U.S. Army in France in World War I, he attended Georgia Institute of Technology but...